The Beginner’s Guide to a Pure Michigan Winter Adventure

 Are you looking forward to landing a big one from one of Michigan’s 11,000 inland lakes as you breathe in the fresh winter air?
-Then grab a bucket and pole because the Great Lakes State has some of the best ice fishing in the nation, making for a relaxing way to spend a day angling.
+Then grab a bucket and pole because the Great Lakes State has some of the best ice fishing in the nation.
 Almost any fish available in the summer can be caught during the winter months through the ice.
-And the ice fishing tradition is so strong in Michigan, that many lake communities host festivals centered on the sport.
+And the ice fishing tradition is so strong in Michigan, that many lake communities host festivals to celebrate the sport.

-One of the most popular ice fishing events is Tip-Up Town U.S.A., held in January in Houghton Lake.
+One of the most popular ice fishing events is Tip Up Town USA, held every January in Houghton Lake.
 Attracting thousands from the Midwest, the annual winter festival is great fun for the entire family with children’s activities, a parade and chili cook-off, as well as an ice fishing contest weigh-in and fireworks.

 Sure there’s plenty to do in Michigan during the winter, but what if you just want to spend some quiet time enjoying the natural beauty of the outdoors, filling up your social media with picturesque photos of sunsets and wildlife.
 Maybe you should consider a trip to Tahquamenon Falls State Park in Paradise, which has 50,000 acres of beauty surrounding the Tahquamenon River and waterfalls.
 The Upper Falls is one of the largest waterfalls east of the Mississippi with a length that is more than 200 feet across and a drop that almost reaches 50 feet.

 Another remarkable place to experience is Pictured Rocks National Lakeshore in Munising, which is rated as one of the most beautiful places to visit in the United States.
 Between the solitude and beauty of its forest and the elegant ice formations along the jagged cliffs, visitors will have the adventure of a lifetime witnessing this exquisite backdrop.

+From downhill sledding to cross country skiing and snowshoeing to fat tire biking, there's so much more you can do to experience a Pure Michigan winter.
 So what are you waiting for?
-Pack your bags, set the vacation notice on your work email and prepare for a Pure Michigan winter adventure that will have you coming back for more.
+Pack your bags, set the vacation notice on your work email and prepare for a winter adventure that will have you coming back for more.